Install Azure PowerShell on Windows with MSI

 Install or update on Windows using the MSI Package

-versions of Azure modules as an MSI, the installer automatically removes them.
-The MSI package installs
+versions of Azure PowerShell using the MSI, the installer automatically removes them.
+The MSI

 To start working with Azure PowerShell, sign in with your Azure credentials.

 # Connect to Azure with an interactive dialog for sign-in Connect-AzAccount